 For Belgian income tax purposes, the gross amount of all benefits paid on or attributed to the ADSs is generally treated as a dividend distribution.
 By way of exception, the repayment of capital carried out in accordance with applicable Dutch company law provisions is not treated as a dividend distribution to the extent that such repayment is imputed to fiscal capital.
 This fiscal capital includes, in principle, the actual paid-up statutory share capital and, subject to certain conditions, the paid-up share premiums and the cash amounts subscribed to at the time of the issue of profit sharing certificates.
-However, pursuant to a recently introduced new imputation mechanism, it is no longer possible to fully impute a repayment of capital to fiscal capital if the company has reserves.
-Under this new imputation rule, a reimbursement of capital is proratedly imputed on, on the one hand, fiscal capital and, on the other hand, taxed reserves (whether or not incorporated in capital) and tax-exempt reserves incorporated in capital (according to a specific priority rule).
+However, pursuant to a recently introduced new imputation mechanism, it is no longer possible to fully impute a repayment of capital to fiscal capital is proratedly imputed on, on the one hand, fiscal capital and, on the other hand, taxed reserves (whether or not incorporated in capital) and tax-exempt reserves incorporated in capital (according to a specific priority rule).
 The part imputed on the reserves is treated as a dividend distribution subject to applicable tax rules.